 I am regularly involved with a duet, and have performed in duo, quartet, and various combinations of instruments including oboe, violin, flute, voice, and piano.

 I perform on a variety of instruments, including a modern Spanish classical guitar (1994 Manual Contreras), a replica of an 1847 Lacote by Bernhard Kresse, an 8-string replica by Bernhard Kresse of Anton Stauffer 1842, a terz guitar (Clive Titmuss), antique 19th century guitars, flamenco guitar (Navarro), and electric guitars (Les Paul, Stratocaster).

-I live in the suburbs of Houston, Texas with my wife and 2 children, and currently work as an IT project manager for a major energy firm.
+I live in the suburbs of Houston, Texas with my wife and 2 children, and currently work as an IT program manager for a major energy firm.
 I grew up in Denver, Colorado and graduated from CU-Boulder (BA-Psychology) and CSU-Ft.
 Collins (MBA-General Business).

 I maintain two web sites: Guitar Houston guitar society, and Early Romantic Guitar - this site.

 In Houston, I helped to start up a new Guitar Society, Guitar Houston, where I donated my time and resources to create and maintain their web site since 1997, and served for 2 years on the Board of Directors and the Concert Committee.